 To pull it all together

 I for one will not be recommending that any of our clients use this tool as it is simply too dangerous.
 Instead my recommendation would be to block any access to webmaster tools accounts for anybody who shouldn’t have access, perform a manual link audit and continue to manually remove any links that blatantly stand out from the crowd as being bad.

 Do your best using this method and just leave the ones you can’t get removed quickly.
 I am a firm believer in linking your way out of a bad situation.
 If Google can see that you are making an effort by continuing to build quality links then surely it must reward these efforts.

 Surely this must be a better use of time than wasting it contacting webmaster after webmaster asking to get links removed and then finding out that the site is a dead end.

 If Google truly want to stop link spam then they should just publish their list of bad links and people will stop using them.
 Simple.

-For help with your Digital Marketing and SEO please contact us by giving us a call ro using our contact form.
-We are here to help ion anyway we can so don’t suffer in silence
+For help with your Digital Marketing please contact us by giving us a call or by using our contact form.
+We are here to help in anyway we can so don’t suffer in silence